Leif-Rydenfalk/cell/docs/Thoughts.md

 Cell should rarely send raw binaries to other cells.
 Cell must send a link to an external verified source like github and pull it and build locally and then verify the hash with a hash given by the cell network - the one all cells of this type has - the type identifier for a specific cell.

+cell network node contains metadata - node specs: cpu, gpu, operating system, architecture and cell networks uses this to query right resources for people. different resources have different value for different people. some software runs on some hardware.